 Di2 Wireless Module // BluetoothLE/ANT guide

-This page is not all about 11-speed road bikes either, the wireless functionality comes standard on 12-speed Di2 road bikes, as well as most mountain bikes and STEPS / E-Bikes.
+This page is not all about road bikes though, the wireless functionality comes standard on most mountain bikes and STEPS / E-Bikes.

 This page serves as a general Di2 wireless troubleshooting guide and should answer the most common questions.